zlebruh/vzemi/README.md

   // the global options and the collection itself
   $options: {...},

-  // Merged with headers from the global Setup object
+  // Merged with headers from the global setup object
   // AND the headers in the collection itself
   $headers: {x: 1, y: 2, z: 3},